Wilson College (Pennsylvania): Athletics

 Wilson athletic teams are named the Phoenix.
 The college is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the United East Conference (UEC) since rejoining the conference for the 2023–24 academic year.
 The Phoenix previously competed in the Colonial States Athletic Conference CSAC from 2017–18 to 2022–23, having been members of the United East Conference prior to that.

 Wilson competes in 11 intercollegiate varsity sports: Men's sports include baseball, basketball, golf, soccer and volleyball; while women's sports include basketball, field hockey, lacrosse, soccer, softball and volleyball.
-Club sports include archery, equestrian and pep talk.
+Club sports include archery, equestrian and pep team.
 The women's equestrian team competes in numerous IHSA and other events.

 Wilson began sponsoring men's sports in 2014–15, when the college became coeducational.

 Basketball and Volleyball teams play in the Gannett Memorial Field House, located on campus.
-Softball, Lacrosse, and Soccer teams compete at the fields located in Kris' Meadow, adjacent to the campus' own farm land and facilities.
+Softball, Lacrosse, and Soccer teams compete at the fields located in Kris' Meadow, adjacent to the campus' own farmland and facilities.
 Baseball plays at historic Henninger Field nearby in downtown Chambersburg, renovated and reopened in 2019.